Taking on responsibility

 together – the CDR Initiative

-The aim of the Initiative is to ensure that digital responsibility becomes a normal part of day-to-day business for companies in all sectors.
-Even more companies should be encouraged to go beyond what is required by law and actively shape the process of digitalisation in a people- and value-oriented way.
+Responsibility creates trust.
+The aim of the Initiative is to ensure that digital responsibility becomes a normal part of day-to-day business for organisations in all sectors.
+Even more organisations should be encouraged to go beyond what is required by law and actively shape the process of the digitalisation in a people- and value-oriented way.
 As technological developments progress, shared learning and exchanges are of ever greater importance.

 The CDR Initiative